paulfitzpatrick85/CI-Portfolio-Project-1/README.md

 feature section --- description of different section pf page , what they do and why it benefits user

+signup form

+required not used for radio button because this section may not be applicable to all users

 testing section

 bugs found while creaing and testing